About early medical abortion

 The majority of post-procedure presentations represent minor complications; severe complications are rare.

 Who can be a provider?

-To become an EMA provider, medical practitioners gain prescribing rights and pharmacists gain dispensing rights based on successful completion of free online training through MS Health.
+To become a provider of early medical abortion, medical practitioners gain prescribing rights and pharmacists gain dispensing rights based on successful completion of free online training through MS Health.

 Registered GPs who provide medical abortion are considered ‘non-procedural’ by medical insurers but are advised to confirm this with their insurance providers.